stormpath/express-stormpath/docs/password_reset.rst

 Auto Login
 ----------

-Our library implements the most secure workflow by default: the uesr must request a password reset link, then login again after changing their password.
+Our library implements the most secure workflow by default: the user must request a password reset link, then login again after changing their password.
 We recommend these settings for security purposes, but if you wish to automatically log the user in after they reset their password you can enable that functionality